 Help with Flexor Carpi Radialis Wrist, Hand, and Forearm Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat associated with other heating creams and gels.
 It works well for post-injury pain and stiffness as well as chronic arthritis pain as it can be applied several times a day.
-Apply Sombra to the inside of the elbow and front of the forearm rubbing it down to the hand and base of the thumb to ease the pain.
+Apply Sombra to the inside of the elbow and front of the forearm rubbing it down to the hand and base of the thumb to ease flexor carpi radialis pain.

 NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.
 For the most effective treatment, apply 5 to 10 minutes before putting on a brace or sleeve.